Welcome to Curativity

 I had to find a way to apply all the great ideas I’d read about and create a framework to support me daily in becoming more at home with myself – learning to know myself, engaging in a journey of growth and designing life on my own terms.

 And so Curativity was born.
 I created it as a uniquely practical methodology by which to live one’s life.
 It’s unlike any other self-help programme or lifestyle coaching because it’s neither of the two!
 Curativity is about developing a way of thinking that enables each one of us to maximise their potential for true fulfilment and authentic happiness.
-It provides personal support and tools that help women to see the bigger picture; to feel valued and empowered throughout each day and to have a space in which they can explore thoughts and solve issues, as well as rest and dream in.
+It provides personal support and tools that help you see the bigger picture; to feel valued and empowered throughout each day and to have a space in which you can explore thoughts and solve issues, as well as rest and dream in.

 Wherever you’re starting and whatever your experience, it takes real courage and perseverance to find your own meaning to life.
 But “at the centre of yourself, you have the answer” (Lao Tsu).
 Curativity is designed to be your guide on the journey.